MEDICAL MALPRACTICE STATUTE OF LIMITATIONS ILLINOIS

-Even if you believe that the statute of limitations has run out for your case, you should still seek out legal advice from professional medical malpractice attorneys in Illinois.
-At Curcio law offices, we'll be able to review the facts surrounding the case and explain your legal options to you.
+Even if you believe that the statute of limitations has run out for your case, you should still seek legal advice from professional medical malpractice attorneys in Illinois.
+At Curcio Law Offices, we’ll be able to review the facts surrounding the case and explain your legal options to you.

 What Happens After the Statute of Limitations Has Passed?

 Unfortunately, once the medical malpractice statute of limitations for Illinois has passed, the patient no longer has the right to file a medical malpractice claim or receive any type of compensation.

 Since time is critical, it’s important that anyone who believes he or she may have been a victim of medical malpractice in Illinois should reach out to a practicing attorney immediately.